 Inflation Rate in Hong Kong is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Hong Kong Inflation Rate is projected to trend around 1.50 percent in 2022, according to our econometric models.
+In the long-term, the Hong Kong Inflation Rate is projected to trend around 1.10 percent in 2023 and 0.80 percent in 2024, according to our econometric models.